Blog · Entertainment Lighting

 Professional software on consumer hardware

-In the early days I clearly remember the derision afforded to the “consumer” product I was operating.
-A few years later the very same people were specifying the very same “consumer” media server for their own shows.
-I think realisation had sunk in that this technology was here to stay, and actually did a pretty good job all things considered.
-The naysayers did have a point however.
 Never before had consumer level computing been used and relied upon in such a way on our productions.
-It’s still true today that the off the shelf computer element of the media server, in fact in some cases the whole media server package, can be far less expensive than the professional video signal converter it is connected to.
+It’s still true today that the off-the-shelf computer element of the media server can be far less expensive than the professional video signal converter it is connected to.

 Pixel Mapping

-Another exciting development came in response to the explosion of led lighting fixtures which were very channel heavy and processor demanding.
+Another exciting development came in response to the explosion of LED lighting fixtures which were very channel heavy and processor demanding.
 One solution was to outsource this processing to a media server.
-Software was invented which would map the colours of a piece of video content to specific pixels of led fixtures, and output the relevant dmx values accordingly.
-The lighting console could control hundreds of led fixtures over tens of universes using only a handful of channels.
-Genius!

 Uses

-Today media servers can be found controlling lighting and video elements of large scale touring productions, primetime television programs, West End and Broadway shows, the list goes on.
-They can actually work as very good interface products also, typically being able to both receive and send commands over various protocols.
-Not only have they proved to be extremely popular, but also very reliable.
+Today media servers can be found controlling lighting and video elements of large scale touring productions, primetime television programs, West End and Broadway shows, and more.
+They can also work as interface products, receiving and sending commands over various protocols.

 Hardware